mvanbraeckel/shellOS_3110/README.md

     --> will create all the necessary files
 2) Use "./ish" when in the submission folder to run the shell program (as assigment files wanted) --> you should see the prompt "[user@host]$ " (# instead of $ if ./ish is run as superuser/root) (either after typing "su", or calling "sudo ./ish")
 3) Now, you should be in my "vbshell" and it will work with execvp() for calls like "ls" inlcuding if it has any flags.
 Also, you can redirect output to files, and redirect input from files.
 Calling a proces w/ the last argument as '&' will execute it asynchronously in the background.
 I have also included 3 built-in (i.e. internal) commands that can be run used (see below).
+Since these are built-in, it's unnecessary to fork.

 # GCD